 You are here

-Initiating court proceedings (civil penalty or criminal prosecution) is a serious matter.
-The APVMA or the Commonwealth Director of Public Prosecutions (CDPP) may proceed against responsible legal entities (individuals, companies and company managers and directors).
-At all times, the APVMA will act as a ‘model litigant’ and will not needlessly pursue a matter to court where other responses are appropriate.
+Initiating court proceedings (civil or criminal) is a serious matter.
+The APVMA or the Commonwealth Director of Public Prosecutions (CDPP) can take action against responsible legal entities—individuals, companies and company managers and directors.

 A person found guilty of committing a criminal offence may be ordered to pay a fine set by a court and may acquire a criminal record.

-The standard of proof for civil litigation is the ‘balance of probabilities’ which differs from the ‘beyond reasonable doubt’ of criminal prosecutions.
-Civil penalty provisions of agvet legislation do not require that knowledge of the breach (noncompliance) or state of mind at the time of the breach be established.
-The APVMA needs only to establish that the breach occurred and to confirm the identity of the person or company responsible for the breach.
+The standard of proof for civil litigation is the ‘balance of probabilities’ as opposed to ‘beyond reasonable doubt’ for criminal prosecutions.
+Many offences under Agvet legislation are ‘strict liability’ offences, and as such, do not require that state of mind or knowledge of the breach be established.
+The APVMA needs only to establish that the breach occurred and to confirm the identity of the person or company responsible.

-We may decide to proceed with a civil case if:
+The APVMA may decide to proceed with civil litigation if:

-- an infringement notice has not been paid
+- An APVMA infringement notice has not been paid

-- we see the matter as particularly serious because of volume of material or the risk posed by the activity
+- the matter is serious in nature, on the basis of quantity of material, or the risk posed by the alleged activity

-- the activity in question was driven by anticipated, or actual, commercial benefit for the party.
+- the activity was believed to be driven by anticipated, or actual, commercial benefit for the party.